How many times have you asked yourself this question?

 This makes it way easier to drive screws into tough materials.
 It also prevents the drill bit from slipping off the screw head, which could potentially strip the head and ruin the screw.

-It is designed to drive screws, faster and easier than any other drill
+1. Designed to drive screws, faster and easier than any other drill

 Impact drivers can be used to drive large fasteners that include fat lag screws that often stall typical drivers.

 Impact drills work via bit rotation and sheer concussive power to drive screws through materials of varying density and thickness.

 The result of this combination is raw power.

 Impact drivers achieve two to three times more torque than your average drill or driver.